The Queen of Flow: Season 1 (2018)

-Season 2
+Season 2 (2021)

-The second season follows 4 years after the events of the first seasom.
+The second season follows 4 years after the events of the first season.
 Yeimy Montoya (Carolina Ramírez), who after achieving fame and success in music, is living with Juancho and his son from a previous relationship whom Yeimy has adopted as her own.
-Pez Koi, Charly and Yeimy’s son is a worldwide popular singer just like his father.
+Pez Koi, Charly and Yeimy's son is a worldwide popular singer just like his father.
 Meanwhile, Carlos Cruz/Charly Flow (Carlos Torres) is now a changed man and makes merits to get out of prison and restart his life once again.